Carbonate Street Development

 Project title: Carbonate Street Development

-Project purpose or justification: With vacancy rates for rental properties falling below 5%, the average Chaffee County tenant has seen a 43% increase in their rental agreement since 2016.
-In response, 110 Low Income Housing Tax Credit (LIHTC) units have been constructed; however, they exclusively serve households earning less than 60% of the Average Median Income (AMI).
-A recent Housing Needs Assessment (HNA) indicates that 91% of Chaffee County households still view home-ownership as, "out of reach."
-In fact, area experts recommend 440 new rental units (county-wide) simply to ‘catch up’, or balance the rental market.
+Project purpose or justification: With vacancy rates for rental properties falling below 5%, the average Chaffee County tenant has seen a significant increase in their rental rates since 2016.
+In response, across the County, 110 Low Income Housing Tax Credit (LIHTC) units have been constructed; however, they exclusively serve households earning less than 60% of the Average Median Income (AMI).
+A recent Housing Needs Assessment (HNA) indicates that 91% of Chaffee County households still view homeownership as, "out of reach."
+In fact, area experts recommend 440 new rental units (countywide) simply to ‘catch up’ or balance the rental market.
 The problem boils down to this: More than half of Chaffee County residents (61%) are caught in between subsidized housing options, meaning they are either unable to afford the market-rate for home ownership and they make too much money to qualify for the available rental assistance.
 In the end, finding a place to live in Chaffee County is extremely difficult.

 Project scope: Carbonate Street is composed of two phases.